Vincenque/Minecraft-digging-bot/README.md

 Specific minecraft font is required: https://www.curseforge.com/minecraft/texture-packs/tech-rpg-font/download/4455712 Download it and put whole zip in "\AppData\Roaming.minecraft\resourcepacks".

-Run minecraft with optifine in full sized window with screen resolution 1920x1080.
-Use downloaded resource pack and set interface size to 4.
+Run minecraft with optifine in full sized window (not full screen) with screen resolution 1920x1080.
+Use downloaded resource pack and set interface size to 3.